Dixin/Blog/Documents/Understanding (all) JavaScript module formats and tools.md

 Again, it is just an IIFE.
 The code of all 4 files is transpiled to the code in 4 functions.
 And these 4 functions are passed to the anonymous function as arguments.

-## Babel module: transpile ES module
+## Babel module: transpile from ES module

 Babel is another transpiler to convert ES6+ JavaScript code to the older syntax for the older environment like older browsers.
 The above counter module in ES6 import/export syntax can be converted to the following babel module with new syntax replaced: